Takahashi FOA-60Q Review

 Who but Takahashi would dare build such a thing and sell it to the public?
 App-driven automated imaging scopes are one type of progress; pure optical innovation like this is another.
 But I fear that if we lose the high-end manufacturers like Takahashi, the latter will stop.

 Of course, whether you need the singular optical wizardry of the FOA-60Q is up to you.
 In ordinary circumstances for astronomy you will notice no difference compared to other fine 60mm apochromats.
-But on the right occasion with perfect seeing the FOA-60Q has the power (literally) to amaze.
+But on the right occasion, with perfect seeing, the FOA-60Q has the power (literally) to amaze.
 Or if you need a terrestrial super-telephoto at sensible cost, this is a serious option.
-I certainly intend keeping mine long term.

 The FOA-60Q is certainly a specialist telescope, but it’s far from a pointless exercise as I had feared.
+Performance, for visual or imaging, day or night, is just outstanding.
 For specific uses and connoisseurs of fine optics, the FOA-60Q is highly recommended.